-The Communications Office coordinates strategic communications efforts at the College, particularly those relating to admissions and financial aid, advancement, the College’s website, social media, and media relations.
+The Communications Office coordinates strategic communications efforts at the College, particularly those relating to admissions, advancement, the College’s website, social media, and media relations.
 In collaboration with other College offices, including Information Technology Services, the Communications Office leads the development and implementation of an overall web strategy for Swarthmore.
-The office also lends advice and logistical support for film projects at Swarthmore.
+The office also lends advice and logistical support for film projects at the College.

 Communications works with members of the College community to place stories about Swarthmore and its faculty and students in print and electronic media, responds to information requests, and helps reporters find Swarthmore sources for expert commentary.
 The office also helps students and faculty members publicize special events and provides general information to the public.
-In addition, it is responsible for producing and maintaining content for key areas of the Swarthmore Web site, including the homepage and news site, as well as maintaining the Campus Calendar and Classifieds and producing Sw@tNews, an e-newsletter distributed to alumni, parents, and the campus community.
+In addition, it is responsible for producing and maintaining content for key areas of the Swarthmore website, including the homepage and news site, as well as maintaining the Campus Calendar and Classifieds and producing Minding the Light, an e-newsletter distributed to alumni, families, and the campus community.

-Communications manages the College’s primary social media platforms, including Facebook, YouTube, Twitter, and Instagram.
+Communications manages the College’s primary social media platforms, including its Facebook, YouTube, Twitter, and Instagram accounts.
 The office also serves as a resource for community members who manage department social media sites.

-Communications partners with the admissions and financial aid departments to develop and manage the production of communications in print, web, email, social media, as well as related to the campus visit experience, that speak to prospective students, their parents, and high school guidance counselors, among others.
+Communications partners with the admissions and financial aid departments to develop and manage the production of communications in print, web, email, and social media—as well as related to the campus visit experience—that speak to prospective students, their parents, and high school guidance counselors, among others.
 The goal is to raise awareness about Swarthmore College, communicate what distinguishes the College from other schools, and engage directly with prospective students.